homesteading

 Historically, people depend on the Earth for resources to build our empires, feed our families, and grow our communities.

-And modernly, we shop for food in stores, buy foods wrapped in plastics, and fill our trash bins to the top without a thought.
+Modernly, we shop for food in stores, buy foods wrapped in plastics, and fill our trash bins to the top without a thought.
 It is the easy way, and everyone else is doing it.

 The modern homesteader doesn’t need vast acreage.
 Nor do they need to come from a family of farmers and homesteading masters.

 Anyone can become more sustainable, self-reliant, and responsible for some of their food, energy, and water.
+Anyone can become a homesteader!

 What is homesteading?